 At Stanford University, McCarthy founded an AI laboratory where he worked on early versions of a self-driving car.
 He produced papers on robot consciousness and free will and worked on ways of making programs understand or mimic human common-sense decision-making more effectively.

 Another major McCarthy innovation was an early system of computer time-sharing or networking, which allowed many people to share data by linking to a central computer, and in 1960, when he opined that “computation may someday be organized as a public utility” the underlying concept of cloud computing was stated.

-In 1966 McCarthy got the world’s attention when he hosted a series of four simultaneous computer chess matches carried out via telegraph against rivals in Russia.
-The matches lasted several months and the result was that McCarthy lost two of the matches and drew two.
+In 1966, the father of AI got the world’s attention when he hosted a series of four simultaneous computer chess matches carried out via telegraph against rivals in Russia.
+The matches lasted several months, and the result was that McCarthy lost two of the matches and drew two.

 Other prominent leaders in Artificial Intelligence

 John McCarthy belonged to a prestigious group of scientists who all in part were the fathers of artificial intelligence in one way or another.
 Most, but not all, of his peers also took part in the renowned Dartmouth Conference in 1956.
 We will look at some of the other key figures in AI.